danctorres/nilm_industry/README.md

     ├── src                     # Source files
     │   ├── preprocessing       # Analysis, cleaning and transforming of data into suitable format for algorithm │   ├── estimation          # Estimate values of W │   ├── kalman              # Kalman filter to estimate state │   ├── main
     │   ├── optimizer           # Optimization algorithms (estimating the coefficients of the functions in the W matrix) │   └── ui                  # Code to display the results and performance metrics ├── test                    # Automated tests
     ├── tools                   # Tools and utilities
     ├── LICENSE
     └── README.md

-Architecture Flowchart
+Software Flowchart
 ------
 ```mermaid
 flowchart TD